OpenPecha-dev/Requests/README.md

 ### 8. Do the work and create pull requests

+1. Move the issue/workphase you are working on to the **In Progress** column of your project board.
-1. Do the work and add commits.
+1. Work on it and add commits.
-2. When you have finished an issue
-  1.
-4. Make one pull request per issue/workphase.
+1. Go to your daily standup meeting.
+1. When you finish the issue issue/workphase, move it to the **PRs in Review** column of your project board
+1. Submit a PR for the issue/workphase.
-5. Let your assigned reviewers know the PR is ready for them.
+1. Let your assigned reviewers know the PR is ready for them.

-### 9. Move to the next issue
+### 9. Move to the next issue/workphase

+After the PR has been merged:

-The Job Owner reviews each pull request, asks for changes if needed, and signs off on the work by merging the PR.
-After merging the PR, the Job Owner moves the issue to the completed section of the project board.
+1. Move the issue to the **Done** column of the project board.
+1. Move on to the mext issue and repeat step 8 until the RFC is finished.

+### 10. Review the process

+After you finish all the workphases of the RFC:

+1. Review the process with your scrum master and teammate(s), if any, to see what worked well and what didn't work so well.
+Use this knowledge to prepare and complete your next RFC.

 ## Repo owners

 - [@ngawangtrinley](https://github.com/ngawangtrinley)